jax-ml/jax/docs/gradient-checkpointing.md

 print_saved_residuals(f, W1, W2, W3, x)
 ```

+This shows all the intermediate values that would be saved in memory without using checkpointing.
+For large models, this can become prohibitively expensive.

+### Using checkpointing to control residuals

-By applying {func}`jax.checkpoint` to sub-functions, as a decorator or at specific application sites, you force JAX not to save any of that sub-function's residuals.
-Instead, only the inputs of a {func}`jax.checkpoint`-decorated function might be saved, and any residuals consumed on the backward pass are re-computed from those inputs as needed:
+By applying {func}`jax.checkpoint` to sub-functions, you force JAX not to save that sub-function's residuals.
+Instead, only the inputs of the {func}`jax.checkpoint`-decorated function might be saved, and residuals needed on the backward pass are recomputed:

 ```{code-cell}
 def f2(W1, W2, W3, x):